Language development in children aged 1 to 3

 18 to 24 months

 Toddlers this age are continuing to build their vocabulary.
-When using more than one word to talk about people or objects, they begin to include actions (e.g., eating, drinking).
-Some sounds are still difficult for them to pronounce.
+When using more than one word to talk about people or objects, they begin to include actions such as eating and drinking.

-Once they’re able to say many words, they start to build two-word sentences, like “Daddy gone.”
+Once they have a broader vocabulary, they start to use two-word sentences, like “Daddy gone.”
 When trying to make slightly longer word combinations, they often omit the shorter, more difficult words (e.g., my, he, to).

 2 to 3 years